gmtmcd/Level-4-Individual-Project/timelog.md

 * *2 hours* Made additional changes to the wiki, recreated the piecharts about the general knowledge survey results so that i didnt have to copy the ones from the google forms [8.5 hours]

 ### 14 Jan 2021
+* *3 hours* Went through lectures about dissertation writing, went through a hall of fame dissertation and used it to start my dissertation plan
+* *3 hours* Attempted to find a good wireframe application and set up account, started to create the tasks that users will complete and plan out how the evaluative surveys will run, also did a test run with a friend of using zoom to give control over to them and see if they are able to use the app